NarHakobyan/awesome-vue-boilerplate/docs/architecture.md

 ### `translations`

-Here we are store translation files of i18n.
+Here we are store translation files of i18n. in translation files is enabled [hot module replacement](https://webpack.js.org/concepts/hot-module-replacement/)

 ### `store`